“The viewer participates by adding his or her own experience and memory to complete the painting or drawing.”

 Many artists working today, and those from art history have influenced me.
 A short list would include Michelangelo, DaVinci, Tintoretto, Sorolla, Rosa Bonheur, Zorn, John Singer Sargent, Richard Schmid, Alice Neely, and others.

-Less formal studies at Provincetown with John Clayton at Egli Studios, Mary Giamarino, and Cynthia Packard have added color, depth and a stronger sense of abstraction to my more recent efforts.
+Studies in Provincetown with Hilda Neilly, John Clayton at Egli Studios, Mary Giamarino, and Cynthia Packard have added color, depth and a stronger sense of abstraction to my more recent efforts.

 My work is in private collections in New York, Boston, Richmond, Chicago, Seattle, Sacramento and Des Moines.
 Please contact me for information on the sale of a particular piece or a commission.
 PayPal accepted.